supersmm/230project/README.md

 python build_dataset.py --data_dir data/GlaucomaVSDiabetes --output_dir data/SplitData
 ```

-2. __Your first experiment__ We created a `base_model` directory for you under the `experiments` directory.
+2. __First experiment__ We created a `base_model` directory under the `experiments` directory.
 It contains a file `params.json` which sets the hyperparameters for the experiment.
 It looks like
 ```json
 {
     "learning_rate": 1e-3,